ImAlno/KTH-GPT/README.md

 ## 🚀 Features

--   **RAG-Powered Q&A**: Queries a local vector database (ChromaDB) to find relevant context from indexed PDF documents.
+-   **RAG-Powered Q&A**: Queries a local vector database (FAISS) with high-retrieval accuracy.
+-   **Smart Reranking**: Uses Cross-Encoders (`ms-marco-MiniLM-L-6-v2`) to re-rank search results, ensuring the most relevant context is used.
+-   **Advanced Document Processing**: Utilizes `HybridChunker` to intelligently split documents, preserving structure and context.
 -   **Terminal-Style Interface**: A retro, terminal web interface for interacting with the AI.
--   **Local LLM Support**: Built to run with local LLMs via Ollama (defaulting to Mistral).
+-   **Local LLM Support**: Built to run with local LLMs via Ollama (defaulting to Llama 3.2).
--   **Source Citations**: Provides sources for the generated answers to ensure transparency.
+-   **Source Citations**: (Currently disabled) Provides sources for the generated answers to ensure transparency.

 ## 🛠️ Tech Stack